dustinpfister/videoground-samp-waveform/README.md

 # videoground-samp-waveform

-With this project the main focus is to create, and expand a collection of video files that have to do with waveform functions.
-In a way this is just a continuation of what I have all ready started with my many video projects that I started in my beta world collection, however I now thing I should have a whole other collection that is dedicated for this sort of thing if I am to keep moving forward with audio projects.
+With this project the main focus is to create, and expand a collection of video files that have to do with waveform functions, as well as other waveform related topics in general.
+In a way this is just a continuation of what I have all ready started with my many video projects that I started in my beta world collection, however I now think I should have a whole other collection that is dedicated for this sort of thing if I am to keep moving forward with sound.

 ## Getting started with a waveform function